Póngase en contacto con nosotros en el (901) 523-8822.

 Again, welcome to our website and thank you!
 We hope you find it informative and leave with a better understanding of the various activities and important services we provide our community.

 In addition to traditional client services provided through normal intake procedures, and with the help of special funding and support, MALS operates the following projects and provides additional services to clients in various areas.
 Participation in some programs may require specific eligibility.

-Through funding from SEEDCO, MALS conducts an EarnBenefits program which provides convenient screenings for dozens of programs that connect individuals to benefits in areas including Health and Nutrition, Housing and Utilities, Families and Children, and Education and Income.
+Through funding from SEEDCO, MALS conducts an EarnBenefits program which provides convenient screenings for dozens of programs that connect individuals to benefits in areas including Health and Nutrition, Families and Children, and Education and Income.
 It all starts with one simple call, (901) 523-8822, ext.
 442.

 Family Law Advice Group (FLAG)

 MALS’ office located 899-A Highway 51 South in Covington, TN, hosts a Family Law Advice Group meeting on the 3rd Thursday of each month from 3 pm to 5 pm.
 During the meetings, members of our staff discuss and answer questions about divorce, the Parenting Plan law, mediation and child support.
 If you are interested, please contact us at (901) 476-1808 to be screened for participation.
 Residents of Fayette and Lauderdale counties may call toll free (888) 207-6386.